Flemish Region: Transport

 "De Lijn" serves as the main public transport company, run by the Flemish government.
 It consists of buses and trams.
 TEC is the equivalent company in Wallonia, and MIVB-STIB in Brussels.
 The railway network run by the NMBS, however, is a federal responsibility.

-The Flemish government is also responsible for about 500 kilometers of regional roads (Dutch: gewestwegen) and about 900 kilometers of highways in the territory of the Flemish Region.
-Other types of roads are provincial roads and municipal roads.
+The Flemish government is also responsible for all the highways (900 kilometers) and the 500 kilometers of other regional roads (Dutch: gewestwegen) in the territory of the region.
+Other types of roads are municipal roads.

+The network of the Flemish cycle highways, some continuing into Brussels and Wallonia.

+The network of bicycle highways (Dutch: fietssnelweg) in Flanders is being expanded under the responsibility of the provinces.
+Combined with the Brussels Region, this network has 2,700 kilometres of bicycle highways.

 The region is served by these airports: